 By Jonel Juste

 There was a time, the only Haitian we could be proud of in the American music industry was Wyclef Jean.
-Since the day Wyclef waved the Haitian flag on one of the greatest musical stages in the world, 12 million of people in Haiti and the Diaspora were proud.
+Since the day Wyclef waved the Haitian flag on one of the greatest music stages in the world, more than 12 million people, in Haiti and the Diaspora, were proud.
 Many Haitian-Americans suddenly became proud of their roots.

-Today Derulo is the one to wave the Haitian flag.
-He waved it his last hit “Swalla” (and played some konpa).
+Today Derulo is now the one waving the Haitian flag.
+He waved it on his last hit “Swalla” (and played some konpa).
 He shows his red and blue pride on social media; he’s proud of his roots ad show his true colors.
 Derulo has even been to Haiti in 2014, and he confessed this experienced changed his life.
 He plans to build a hospital there.